Experience Artistic Brilliance at NGV International

 Offering free access to the finest in art and design, along with an extensive focus on accommodating accessibility needs, NGV International is worth adding to your must-visit list.

-exploring NGV International
+exploring Melbourne’s NGV International

-Upon entering NGV International, you are greeted by a diverse range of art forms that captivate the senses.
+Upon entering NGV International, we are greeted by a diverse range of art forms that captivate the senses.
 From sculptures by renowned artists like Elmgreen & Dragset and Maurizio Cattelan to digital animations by emerging talents, every corner of the gallery exudes creativity and innovation.

 Free Guided Tours